What are full-range woofers?

-A full-range woofer is a speaker that covers most of the frequency range of human hearing, which goes from 20 Hz to 20 kHz.
-While most woofers are designed to reproduce low frequencies, full-range woofers can not only reproduce low frequencies, but also go into the high-frequency field, that is usually reserved for tweeters.
-This makes a full range woofer the perfect allround driver that we can find in most applications where space might be limited to install both; a woofer and a tweeter.
+A full-range woofer is a loudspeaker that can produce (almost) all the sounds that humans can hear.
+Human hearing has a frequency range of about 20 Hz to 20 kHz.
+Most woofers are designed to reproduce low frequencies, but full-range woofers can also reproduce the high notes.
+This is usually only done by tweeters.
+This makes a full-range woofer the perfect all-round driver we can find.
+A full-range woofer is especially suitable for applications where there is limited space to fit both a woofer and a tweeter.

-Full range woofers offer superior sound quality and are an excellent choice for those who want the best possible audio experience in a small cabinet.
-Full-range woofers are particularly popular in desktop setup or in bookshelf DIY speaker kits as they do not rely on an additional woofer or tweeter to reproduce the full frequency range of human hearing, making it possible to build small and compact speaker pairs.
-Here at SoundImports, you can buy fullrange woofers from a great number of premium brands.
-Some of our best brands for fullrange woofers are Dayton Audio, Markaudio, Tang Band, and Visaton.
+Full-range woofers offer superior sound quality and are an excellent choice for those who want the best possible sound experience in a small speaker cabinet.
+Full-range woofers are especially popular in desktop setups or in selfmade speakers, as they do not rely on an additional woofer or tweeter to reproduce the full frequency range of human hearing.
+This makes it possible to build small and compact speaker pairs.
+At SoundImports, you can buy full-range woofers from a wide range of top brands.
+Some of our best brands for full-range woofers are Dayton Audio, Markaudio, SB Acoustics, SEAS, Tang Band and Visaton.

-It is important to stress that its size is always a trade-off between the bass and treble.
-The smaller the cone, the better it performs in high frequencies at the cost of reaching lower frequencies.
-The same rule applies the other way around - the bigger the fullrange woofer, the lower frequencies it reaches at the cost of limitations above 15 kHz.
+It is important to stress that the size of a full-range woofer is always a trade-off between bass and treble.
+The smaller the cone, the better the full-range woofer performs in the high frequencies at the expense of the lower frequencies.
+The same rule applies the other way round - the larger the full-range woofer, the lower frequencies it reaches at the expense of restrictions in the high frequencies.

-If you're wondering if you need a fullrange woofer, the answer is maybe.
-It all depends on your specific home audio setup and what kind of sound you're trying to achieve.
-A fullrange woofer is a great compromise when there is no space or budget for both a woofer and a tweeter because it can reproduce the lows, mids, and highs of music with equal clarity.
-Since full range woofers do not require crossover components, their overall performance is cleaner in ranges where woofers or tweeters require crossover boards.
+It all depends on your specific home audio setup and the kind of sound you are trying to achieve whether you need a full-range woofer.
+A full-range woofer is a great compromise when there is no space or budget for both a woofer and a tweeter, as it can reproduce the bass, midrange and treble of music with equal clarity.
+Since full-range woofers do not need crossover components, they perform more cleanly in frequency ranges where regular woofers or tweeters with crossovers may experience interference.